On this page:

 - governments, see state & territory governments have ambitious plans,

-- government organisations like AEMO and the CSIRO, and
+- government organisations like the Australian Energy Management Organization and the CSIRO, and

 Benefits as a determinant

-To get change, you need people to see the benefits of the transition.
+For change, you need people to see the benefits of the proposed change.
 The superpower vision offers many benefits like:

 - new employment opportunities,